Do you want to speed up your manifesting efforts today and achieve your dreams faster?

 1. We create prior to incarnating per our life plan; for example, having a serious body ailment due to a genetic disease, being involved in an accident, or experiencing childhood traumas.
+I have explained our pre-life agreements in this post: Pre-Birth Planning Sessions: Our Soul Contracts Before We Are Born.
 We also create wonderful situations and synchronicities, including mentors and the knowledge to be able to deal with our life challenges.

 2. We create consciously and unconsciously, with our thoughts and emotions, following the spiritual laws of the universe.

 The Law of Attraction says that every thought, emotion, word, or action is on a vibrational frequency and radiates an energy that attracts people, events, and situations of the same waveband.